aashley/php-chef/README.md

 *This is a generic library and has additional support for the Laravel framework.*

-This is forked from https://github.com/jenssegers/php-chef I have some different requirements and will be maintaining it independantly
+This is forked from https://github.com/jenssegers/php-chef I have some different requirements and will be maintaining it independantly.
+For legacy compatibility reasons I still use the original packages namespace so this is a drop in replacement.

 Installation
 ------------

 Add `aashley/chef` as a requirement to composer.json:

-    {
-        "require": {
-            "aashley/chef": "dev-master"
-        }
-    }
+    composer require "aashley/chef" "^2.0"

 Update your packages with `composer update` or install with `composer install`.